 Doctor Rouse strives to advance the kingdom of Christ by being involved in the community, as well as the church.
 Among the many positions held are President of Pastors’ and Minister’s Conference of the Union Baptist Association, First Vice-Moderator and Moderator of the Union Missionary Baptist Association (four years each) and many boards and committees of the Union Association.
 He currently serves as Executive Secretary of Union Missionary Baptist Association.
 He has also served two year as the Assistant to Dr. Aaron J. Johnson, Pastor Emeritus of the Mount Sinai Missionary Baptist Church of Fayetteville, North Carolina.
 Doctor Rouse served twelve and one-half years as Pastor of the Oak Ridge Missionary Baptist Church of Lumber Bridge, North Carolina.
 Doctor Rouse has served the Mount Pisgah Missionary Baptist Church as Pastor for the past seventeen years.

 Additional accolades for Doctor Rouse are serving as President of the Saint Pauls’ Branch of the NAACP, Past Board member of Saint Pauls’ Board of Education.
 Also in 1998, the Union Missionary Baptist Association recognized Pastor Rouse as Pastor of the Year.
 He held the position of Moderator of Moderators from 2002 to 2006 for the General Baptist State Convention of North Carolina.
-He presently serves as a General Board Member, Trustee and Vice Chairman of the Executive Committee for the General Baptist State Convention of North Carolina.
+He presently serves as a General Board Member and Chairman of the Board of Trustees for the General Baptist State Convention of North Carolina, Inc.

 Doctor Rouse was recognized as a Gold Member of the Raeford/ Hoke Literacy Council where he served on the Board of Directors and as chairman.
 He is a member of the American Society of Christian Therapists.
 Doctor Rouse was the Religious Coordinator for the Evergreen Rehab Center of Saint Pauls, North Carolina.
 Doctor Rouse was appointed by Governor Michael F. Easley in 2004 for a four year term on the North Carolina Inmate Grievance Resolution Board and he was reappointed for another four year term in 2008.
 Additionally, Dr. Rouse is the Chairman of the Board of Directions for the Cape Fear Regional Bureau for Community Action, Inc. and President of the Hoke County Civic League.
 Also, he is currently the chief judge for the new Stoney Point #2 Voting Precinct in Cumberland County and he was awarded as a “2006 Man of Honor” for Excellence in Community/Christian Leadership by Rise Newspaper.
 He was also featured on the cover of November 2010 edition of 'The Piece' magazine.